gabzilla/gabzillaBlog/public/markdown/post5.md

   <p>Once the pull request has been reviewed and the branch passes any tests it can be "deployed" to the master which would merge it with that code base.</p>

   <p>Its a little intimidating at first (at least for me it was) but a great way to get more acquainted with how it all works is to make a Github page!
 Its a page that can be used for a blog that's hosted directly from your GitHub repository.
-To get started I utilized [Github pages](https://pages.github.com)
+To get started I utilized <a href="https://pages.github.com" target="_blank">Github Pages</a>
-  and this [awesome guide](http://jmcglone.com/guides/github-pages/) by Johnathan Mccglone </p>
+  and this <a href="http://jmcglone.com/guides/github-pages/" target="_blank">awesome guide</a> by Johnathan Mccglone </p>